nasccped/kojamp/README.crates.io.md

 ### Create a new project

-The commad bellow will create the `CodeDude` java project at code-dude directory (but you still can specify a directory destination by using the `--path` | `-p` flag followed by the path name 🤓☝️)
+The command bellow will create the `CodeDude` java project at code-dude directory (but you still can specify a directory destination by using the `--path` | `-p` flag followed by the path name 🤓☝️)